m-scharlat/OneStopElectronics_Trend_Analysis/README.md

 -->

 ## Find Out More!

-#### For more details about the dataset and the data cleaning process check out the [ERD](https://github.com/user-attachments/assets/31778750-444f-4955-b73f-fc152ed77e35)  and the [Dataset Summary & Issue Log](https://drive.google.com/file/d/16kxh6qG9sHhr-ZR1ZikRC5AjvIbR3Uq5/view?usp=sharing)
+-  For more details about the dataset and the data cleaning process check out the [ERD](https://github.com/user-attachments/assets/31778750-444f-4955-b73f-fc152ed77e35)  and the [Dataset Summary & Issue Log](https://drive.google.com/file/d/16kxh6qG9sHhr-ZR1ZikRC5AjvIbR3Uq5/view?usp=sharing)
+-  To see more of my exploration and analysis in SQL check out the queries
+-  To explore more trends check out the interactive Tableau workbook